Sylius/Sylius/docs/book/index.rst

 Themes
 ------

-Here you will learn basics about the theming concept of sylius.
-How to change the theme of your shop? keep reading!
+Here you will learn the basics about the theming concept of Sylius.
+How to change the theme of your shop?
+Keep reading!

 .. toctree::
     :hidden: